sclark007/kitchen-powervc/README.md

-If a `key_name` is provided without any `private_key_path`, unexpected behavior may result if your local RSA/DSA private key doesn't match that OpenStack key.
+If a `key_name` is provided without any `private_key_path`, unexpected behavior may result if your local RSA/DSA private key doesn't match that powervc key.
 If you do key injection via `cloud-init` like this issue:
 [#77](https://github.com/test-kitchen/kitchen-openstack/issues/77).
 The
 `key_name` should be a blank string if you need to skip it.
 Example: